quarkusio/quarkus/examples/README.md

 Strict are exercising frameworks that do not require `-H:+ReportUnsupportedElementsAtRuntime` At the time of writing Weld needs it and thus is not in the strict category.

+Strict contains one JPA entity that is here for the JPA core work.
+Please ignore.

 ### Everything

 Everything exercise all frameworks including the ones needing `-H:+ReportUnsupportedElementsAtRuntime`